 Experience and Suggestions

-Use these ideas and art activities and lessons for children with special needs as a guide to help inspire you or gain information to use in your classroom.
+Use these ideas and art projects for students with special needs as a guide to help inspire you or gain information to use in your classroom.
 Are you a special education teacher and have any experiences or suggestions you would like to share?
 Please feel free to comment on any of the above articles or this one in the comment section at the bottom of the page.
 We would love to hear from you.